Kalaignan: Plot

 Indrajith is a Tamil pop singer based in Bangalore with a large female following.
 When a back-up dancer, Sandhya, in Indrajith's group, is murdered under mysterious circumstances, the police suspect Indrajith, but they have no evidence linking him to the crime.
 Meanwhile, Sandhya's sister Divya arrives at her aunt Dr. Prabhavathy's house to find out the truth about Sandhya's death.
 She gets off on the wrong foot with Indrajith.
 She talks to his manager, Harichandra Prasad, and other musicians who all have differing opinions about Sandhya.

 While investigating, Divya stages an attack in a bar, getting Indrajith to save her and takes her to his concert.
 At the end of the concert, Jennifer, a fan, gets on stage and kisses him.
 That night, Jennifer is killed by someone wearing Indrajith's coat.
 With no better evidence, the police keep a closer eye on Indrajith and warn Divya that Indrajith is a possible suspect in Sandhya's death.
-Divya stages a kidnapping to test Indrajith's knife skills (all the women murdered were skilfully cut by the murderer).
-But the next day, Indrajith sees Divya with the bandaged kidnapper walking out of the hospital and realises that she was faking her love.
+Divya stages a kidnapping to test Indrajith's knife skills (all the women murdered were skillfully cut by the murderer).
+But the next day, Indrajith sees Divya with the bandaged kidnapper walking out of the hospital and realizes that she was faking her love.

 He comes clean to her about Sandhya.
 She was an unstable substance abuser who had a thing for him, but he did not reciprocate.
 She had threatened to commit suicide if he did not reciprocate.
 He managed to save her and that was the last he had seen of her.
 The killer, who has pictures that look incriminating, has been blackmailing him into coming to the murder scenes just minutes after the murders.
 Divya believes him and falls for him.

 In the course of a long cat-and-mouse sequence between the killer and Indrajith, the killer is revealed to be Harichandra Prasad the manager, who attacks Dr. Prabhavathy but she survives.
 Indrajith finds similar clothing in his closet, and later finds a secret room filled with photographs of the victims.
 The killer then kidnaps Divya and tells Indrajith to come to an abandoned house with the photographs.
 His motive is revealed to be jealousy of the women who lusted after Indrajith and ignored him.

 In the course of a giant chase and fight scene, the killer is killed, Indrajith's name is cleared, and everyone lives happily ever after.